 Throughout the year, you may notice that the “color scheme” of an Orthodox church changes.
-The priest’s vestments change from one color to another, as do the altar cloths and other table covers used throughout the temple.
+The priest’s vestments change from one color to another, as do the altar cloths and other fabrics used throughout the temple.
 In the Eastern Orthodox Church, these colors mark the feasts and the seasons of the liturgical year.
 And each color has its own special meaning.
 In this guide, we walk you through each of the liturgical colors, starting with the color we see the most: gold.

 Gold is the liturgical color for the general season of the Orthodox year.
-In other words, any time we are not using some other color – like purple, blue, red, or green – we use gold.
+In other words, any time we are not using some other color – like purple, red, or green – we use gold.
 Because of this, you will see gold liturgical cloths in the church more often than any other color throughout the year.

 Gold cloths adorn the church from Christmas to Epiphany, and in some places, during the Nativity fast.
 Moreover, we use gold liturgical colors for any feasts** or days commemorating Our Lord Jesus Christ, the Prophets, the Apostles and the Holy Hierarchs.